Long Rock: Amenities

 The nearest primary schools are located in Gulval and Ludgvan, with the nearest secondary school, Humphry Davy School, in Penzance.

-Village facilities include a shop, post office, two pubs (one offering B & B), a care home, an equestrian and agricultural supplier, a hall which can be hired, two motorbike training places, a car rental business and several car sales businesses.
+There is a shop, post office, two pubs (one offering B&B), a care home, an equestrian and agricultural supplier, a hall which can be hired, two motorbike training places, a car rental business and several car sales businesses.
 The industrial estate contains a glass merchant, a computer repairer, a vet and a solar energy firm.

 Long Rock Playing Field Association recently received a grant to install new play equipment.
 Penwith District Council built a new 'amenity area' in a field close to the A30.

 Marazion Marsh, an RSPB nature reserve leased from Lord St Levan, is situated half-a-mile east of the village.

-The local community radio station is Coast FM (formerly Penwith Radio), which broadcasts on 96.5 and 97.2 FM.

 A Wesleyan chapel, on the old A30 between Long Rock and Newtown, opened on 21 June 1889.
 It was a replacement for an old, decaying ″clob″ building at Newtown.